Incoming Erasmus+ traineeships

 - Students will need to fulfil the selection criteria defined by their higher education institution, which may include academic performance, previous mobility experience, motivation, etc.

 - Students may not do a traineeship in the country where they are studying

 - There is no age limit or nationality restriction

-Successful applicants may be awarded an Erasmus+ EU traineeship grant by their home institution (not the University of Surrey) to contribute towards the travel and subsistence costs incurred through their traineeship abroad.
+Successful applicants may be awarded an Erasmus+ traineeship grant by their home institution (not the University of Surrey) to contribute towards the travel and subsistence costs incurred through their traineeship abroad.
 The National Agency in your country will have details of the grant rates for each Programme Country.

 Erasmus+ trainees do not pay fees to the University of Surrey.

 - For a traineeship that is an integral part of the curriculum, the sending institution must give full academic recognition for the period spent abroad, by awarding ECTS credits or the equivalent.
 Recognition will be based on the Traineeship Agreement approved by all parties before the period of mobility.

 - If the traineeship is not part of your curriculum, the sending institution will provide recognition by recording this period in your Diploma Supplement or Europass Mobility Document, or in the case of recent graduates, by providing a traineeship certificate (Table D of the Learning Agreement for Traineeships) or Europass.

 Interested students should apply to the International/Erasmus+ office of their sending higher education institution.
 The office will provide information about their application and selection process, documents you need to prepare, where you can go, how and when to apply for the Erasmus+ traineeship grant and when you would receive it, and the requirements and responsibilities of your period abroad.